The Legacy of the Ninth

 Another best selling novel from Paul Anthony – this one reached #1 in the international mystery and crime genre of the UK Kindle store.
 It is the author’s most popular book in the US Kindle Store.

-Victorious Roman legions, fierce ancient Scots, British and Israeli Intelligence, terrorists camps in Lebanon, undercover police officers, drug dealers, fishermen – you get to meet them all, while the action never slacks, never let you relax and pause for breath.
+Victorious Roman legions, fierce ancient Scots, British and Israeli Intelligence, terrorist camps in Lebanon, undercover police officers, drug dealers, fishermen – you get to meet them all, while the action never slacks, never let you relax and pause for breath.
 You finish this story breathless, unable to let the book go before you know how it ends.
 This novel is very well written and deeply satisfying.
 It analyzes all aspects of human nature, never turning to the easy solution of the good and the bad.
 The multiple points of view are astounding.
 Every angle of the unfolding story fascinates you with its different points of view, which exploring the inner worlds of various people of various cultures.
 The depth of the historical research is amazing and reminds us that life was brutal and cheap through all times, the modern days included.
 A very rewarding, enjoyable read that I would recommend to everyone.